saattrupdan/saattrupdan.com/src/posts/2020-03-09-quantile-regression.md

 ![Plot of quantile MLP prediction interval, where the interval encloses most of the residuals](/quantile-linear-mlp.png)

 To see an example of how the quantile approach deals with heteroscedasticity, let's multiply our noise terms $\varepsilon\sim N(0,1)$ with our independent $X$, so that the observations become more noisy over time.
-Below we see that the quantile approaches really shine when compared to the [bootstrap approaches](https://saattrupdan.github.io/2020-03-01-bootstrap-prediction/):
+Below we see that the quantile approaches really shine when compared to the <router-link to="/posts/2020-03-01-bootstrap-prediction">bootstrap approaches</router-link>:

 ![Residual- and prediction interval plots for quantile regression and quantile MLP, and bootstrap prediction intervals for linear regression and random forests.
 The data has no variance to start with but becomes very noisy towards the end, and the quantile intervals pick this up by starting off being very narrow and then slowly becomes wider, where the bootstrap intervals are of nearly constant width throughout](/quantile-linear-heteroscedastic.png)